hanxiaomax/Learncpp_CN/docs/6-3-Local-variables.md

 !!! info "相关内容"

-	We discuss what happens when variables with the same name appear in nested blocks in lesson [6.5 -- Variable shadowing (name hiding)](https://www.learncpp.com/cpp-tutorial/variable-shadowing-name-hiding/).
+	We discuss what happens when variables with the same name appear in nested blocks in lesson [[6-5-Variable-shadowing-name-hiding|6.5 - 变量遮蔽]]

 Linkage isn’t very interesting in the context of local variables, but we’ll talk about it more in the next few lessons.

-Variables should be defined in the most limited scope
+## Variables should be defined in the most limited scope

 If a variable is only used within a nested block, it should be defined inside that nested block: